World Without End (film): Reception

 World Without End was "sufficiently successful" and drew attention from the estate of H.G.
 Wells.
 The similarities to The Time Machine (1895) led to a threatened lawsuit.
 The plot of World Without End was later repeated in other films, The Mole People (1956), The Time Travelers (1964), and Planet of the Apes (1968).
-Rod Taylor would later star in George Pal's The Time Machine (1960), based on an adaptation of the H.G.
+Rod Taylor would later star in George Pal's The Time Machine (1960), an adaptation of the H.G.
 Wells novel.

 As a "B" movie, World Without End received few critical reviews, although one reviewer commented that the appearance of a shirtless Rod Taylor, contains "... the best bit of beefcake in the entire genre".
 In a later 1986 interview in Starlog magazine, Taylor recalled: "I was so thrilled to have a sizable role in an American movie.
-It gave me the confidence to know that I could work with established Hollywood professionals and come out maybe equally as well".
+It gave me the confidence to know that I could work with established Hollywood professionals and come out maybe equally as well."
 The director was taken with the enthusiasm of his fifth-credited actor, who literally threw himself into the role (struggling with a mutant spider).